Kinto/kinto/cliquet_docs/reference/permission.rst

 via settings though.

-It is also possible to subclass the default :class:`cliquet.authorization.AuthorizationPolicy`.
+It is also possible to subclass the default :class:`kinto.core.authorization.AuthorizationPolicy`.

 .. code-block:: python

-    from cliquet import authorization
+    from kinto.core import authorization
     from pyramid.security import IAuthorizationPolicy
     from zope.interface import implementer